 For our fertilizer products, our efficient production methods allow us to maintain appropriate inventory levels, which keep inventory costs reasonable.
 We purchase raw materials and packaging materials based on demands and business forecasts.
-Products, in various formulas and different batches, with customized volumes, are shipped to distributors and users after production in response to the orders if we received.
+Products, in various formulas and different batches, with customized volumes, are shipped to distributors and users after production in response to orders we receive.

-For our agricultural products, we maintain corresponding inventory to both the anticipated demand from customers and other needs, as we often use certain agricultural products to serve our product testing base for research and development purpose.
+For our agricultural products, we maintain corresponding inventory to both the anticipated demand from customers and other needs, as we often use certain agricultural products to serve our product testing base for research and development purposes.